Digital Inventories

 Barriers To Adoption

 Many service providers (asset-based movers that employ operational staff, operate trucks, warehouses and provide the physical moving and storage services) who are ready to adopt and implement digital inventories are rightfully concerned about choosing the right platform and software.
-In order for digital inventories to deliver true efficiency, the various service providers that interact with a shipment must be able to interchange information digitally.

 Innovative Solutions Arrive